 As a general rule if you are new to gardening then you should use starter plants for most of your crops, there are some crops that you have to grow from seed so you should inform yourself when you should make the seeds germinate.
 If you are planning to buy starter plants, then make sure that they are being sold in an open environment and not in a synthetic environment such as the interior of a building, as these will most likely fail after a couple of weeks of planting.
 If you want to stockpile some foods which have a long shelf life, then check out my recent article Food that last for 25 years ( Top 37 ).

-By far one of the easiest crops to grow are tomatoes, most beginner gardeners start out with them as well.
+By far one of the easiest crops to grow is tomatoes, most beginner gardeners start out with them as well.
 Once you have planted the tomatoes, you can expect them to produce tomatoes in a couple of months.
 In some cases tomato plants can be sensitive, so you should try to keep their leaves dry, and cut the leaves which are coming into contact with the ground, as these will usually turn brown and die off.

 You can use compost for your tomato plants as they tend to need a lot of nutrients, in addition to this you should add eggshells below each tomato plant.
 The tomato plants need a lot of calcium and the eggshells will provide them with calcium, this will make their root system a lot stronger.
 If you are planning to store your crops in the fridge, then check out my recent article Foods that last a long time in the fridge ( Top 14 ).

 The lettuce plant will grow all year round, some people will grow it indoors to a point and then plant it in a garden.
 As with all leafy vegetables, you have to keep an eye out for dark spots on the leaves.
 In hotter climates, the lettuce leaves will get damaged by the sunshine, which will make dark spots on the leaves.
-You can avoid this by harvesting the lettuce a lot sooner, generally speaking, the smaller the plant are the more resistant they are to the constant sunshine.
+You can avoid this by harvesting the lettuce a lot sooner, generally speaking, the smaller the plant is the more resistant they are to the constant sunshine.

-You can drag out the lifespan of the lettuce by only cutting off a couple of leaves at a time, and letting itself regenerate, and then you can repeat the cycle.
+You can drag out the lifespan of the lettuce by only cutting off a couple of leaves at a time and letting itself regenerate, and then you can repeat the cycle.
 If you want to make flour from some of your crops then check out my recent article How to store flour long term ( In 9 Easy Steps ).

 Spinach can be grown almost anywhere, as long as the soil is suitable for it.
 The spinach plants need a well-drained soil, as they can get sick if it is constantly in the water.
 The best part about spinach is that it can be grown all year round, with relatively little maintenance.
 All you need to keep in mind is to water at the base of the plant and avoid watering the leaves.
 This plant loves direct sunlight, but if you find that it is starting to dry up then just increase the watering frequency.